mashunterbd/full_ceh_guide/report_writing.md

+# Things to mention in the report:
-1. vulnerability
+1. Vulnerability

-2. severity
+2. Severity

-3. Desc
+3. Description

 4. Instance

-5.POC (proof of concept)
+5. POC (proof of concept)

 6. Steps to rep